ofbennett/nhs-prescribing-etl-pipeline/README.md

 $ nano config.cfg
 ```
 7. Use the nano editor to enter your Mapbox token.
 Then save and exit nano.
-8. Choose a domain name and replace all occurences of `talktin.com` with it in the following files:
+8. Choose a domain name and replace all occurences of `talktin.com` with your chosen domain in the following files:
 - `docker-compose-init-ssl.yml`
 - `nginx_init_ssl/app.conf`
 - `nginx_prod/app.conf`